AdobeDocs/journey-optimizer.nl-NL/help/using/offers/offer-library/add-representations.md

 >[!NOTE]
 >
-> Werken met [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target=&quot;_blank&quot;}, moet u implementeren [!DNL Assets Essentials] voor uw organisatie en zorg ervoor dat de gebruikers een deel van zijn **Assets Essentials Consumer Users** of/en **Assets Essentials-gebruikers** Productprofielen.
-Meer informatie over [deze pagina](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target=&quot;_blank&quot;}.
+> Werken met [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+Learn more on [this page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target="_blank"}.

 1. Kies de optie **[!UICONTROL Asset library]**.